The Capitol Showband

 and into 1971, the band played to ever smaller crowds.
 Finally,

-Paddy was offered a job in Brendan Bowyer's Big Eight band which
+Paddy and Mickey were offered jobs in Brendan Bowyer's Big Eight band which

 played much of the year in Las Vegas.
-He stayed in Ireland
+They stayed in Ireland

 rehearsing while the rest of the Capitol went on an extended tour of